MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 rules_xcodeproj uses
 [output groups](https://bazel.build/extending/rules#requesting_output_files)
 to "address" these correctly configured targets.
-It uses a set of private output groups, but it also exposes the some [public ones](#output-groups).
+It uses a set of private output groups, but it also exposes some [public ones](#output-groups).

-To build these output groups with this API you would have to craft an call like this (**note:** this is not the recommended way to do this, and might break in the future, continue reading after the example for the recommended way):
+To build these output groups with this API you would have to craft a call like this (**note:** this is not the recommended way to do this, and might break in the future, continue reading after the example for the recommended way):

 ```
-bazel run //:xcodeproj -- build --remote_download_minimal --output_groups=all_targets //:xcodeproj.generator
+bazel run //:xcodeproj -- 'build --remote_download_minimal --output_groups=all_targets //:xcodeproj.generator'
 ```

 This requires knowing the internal name of the generator target (`//:xcodeproj.generator` in this example), and it also doesn't apply some flags that Xcode